Recurrence Relations of the Hypergeometric-type functions on the quadratic-type lattices: Concluding remarks

 \section{Concluding remarks}

-In the present work, we have developed some recurrence relations for the hypergeometric functions on the quadratic-type lattices.
-Application to the $q$-Racah and dual Hahn polynomials have been considered.
-The importance and also difference of this paper is regarding to the quadratic-type lattices which are the most general ones from where the others can be obtained by suitable limit transitions.
+In the present work, some recurrence relations are developed for the hypergeometric functions on the quadratic-type lattices with applications in the $q$-Racah and dual Hahn polynomials.
+To obtain the recurrence relations for the other classes of polynomials, one can use appropriate limit transitions.